22digital/22digital-agency/README.md

-# 22digital GitHub Pages Domain Redirect
+# 22digital Heroku Domain Redirect

-A simple page redirect to use GitHub Pages to redirect this project to another GitHub Pages project website; which is actually maintained.
+A simple page redirect to use Heroku to redirect this project to a more currently maintained GitHub Pages project website.

 ### Table of Contents